mosarrat28/Bug_report_classification/README.md

 This work originated as a course project in the graduate course *Applications of LLMs to Software Engineering* at Ontario Tech University.
 The project was developed by Mosarrat Rumman, Emon Roy, and Anushka Zaman under the supervision of Professor Jeremy Bradbury.
 It was later extended into a research paper submitted to the COMPSAC 2025 SETA track.

 Initial implementation by [Mosarrat Rumman](https://github.com/mosarrat28).
-Currently owned and maintained under the Software Engineering & Education Research Lab ([SEER Lab](https://github.com/seer-lab)) and the [Software Quality Research Lab (SQRL)](https://www.sqrlab.ca/).
+Currently owned and maintained under the Software Engineering & Education Research Lab ([SEER Lab](https://github.com/seer-lab)).

 ## Paper Link